-Compared to the rational model, intuitive decision-making allows for quick decisions to be reached, while a degree of gut feeling means managers can eliminate counter-intuitive ideas in reaching their decision.
+Compared to the rational model, intuitive decision-making allows for quick decisions to be reached, while a degree of gut feeling means managers can eliminate counter-intuitive ideas when drawing conclusions.

-Since it takes into account the person’s emotions, it ensures that positive feelings are used to their advantage, leveraging them as a way to motivate you through the process.
+Since it takes into account the person’s emotions, it ensures that positive feelings are used to their advantage, leveraging them as a way to motivate them through the process.

 The cons of the intuitive model

 The intuitive model leans heavily on a person’s experience and judgment.
-As a result, emotions and bad or insufficient experience may end up clouding judgment and make for poor, impulsive decisions.
+As a result, emotions and insufficient experience may end up clouding judgment and make for poor, impulsive decisions.

 Which companies use the intuitive model?